 2019 Scheme Year

-The second payment for the 2016 scheme year was made in the week commencing 24 October 2016.
+Second payment: was made the week commencing 24 October 2016.

 Payment tranche dates will remain 50% July, 25% October and a balancing payment in April 2017.

 From 01 April 2015, payments for Agricultural Development Scheme (previously known as the Countryside Care Scheme) will be calculated as follows.